 Utility Owners must have a license to legally occupy space within State Highway right-of-way.
-Once a SULA is executed and the required continuous bond (see below for description of bonding) is received by UDOT, the Region Permit offices can issue location-specific encroachment permits for construction and maintenance.
+Once a SULA is executed and the required continuous bond (see below for a description of bonding) is received by UDOT, the Region Permit offices can issue location-specific encroachment permits for construction and maintenance.
 Utility Owners can apply for a SULA by contacting:

 Corey Nelson at 801-965-4083 or firstname.lastname@example.org.
 In order to expedite this process have the Utility Owner’s legal name, address, state of incorporation, contact person, telephone number, e-mail address, and Federal Tax ID number available.
 SULAs will expire in five years from the date of execution unless a renewal is agreed upon prior to the expiration date.

 As part of executing a license agreement with UDOT, Utility Owners of facilities located in the State Highway Right-of-Way are required to post a continuous bond in the amount of $100,000, naming UDOT as the insured, to guarantee satisfactory performance.
 The utility Owner is exempt from the bond requirements if:

 - It is a political subdivision and is a member of the municipal insurance pool; or